Wolox/wolmo-networking-ios/README.md

 In case a custom repository should fetch a single or a collection of models, they must implement `Decodable` (see [Argo](https://github.com/thoughtbot/Argo)).
 This way they can be automatically decoded by the framework.
 Check [UserDemo](NetworkingDemo/UserDemo.swift) or [Entity](NetworkingDemo/Entity.swift).

+In case the entity is too complex, it's possible to get the error: `Expression was too complex to be solved in reasonable time`.
+In this case check this [Argo issue](https://github.com/thoughtbot/Argo/issues/5) for a workaround.

 ### Error handling

 Every implemented repository is thought to return a `Result` instance (see [Result](https://github.com/antitypical/Result)) in which the value is typed in the expected response type, and the error is always a [RepositoryError](Networking/Repository/RepositoryError.swift).